18 August 2017

 Do you have electric hot water?
 Or an electric slab heater?
-Maybe you’re lucky enough to have a heated pool!
-Chances are you would benefit from a controlled load tariff.
+Maybe you're lucky enough to have a heated pool!
+If so, chances are you would benefit from a controlled load tariff.

 A controlled load tariff is applied to a large appliance in your home like a hot water service, slab or pool heater, which receives electricity on its own circuit and might or might not be separately metered.
 These sorts of appliances generally pull large, steady amounts of electrical current at certain times of the day, usually overnight.

 Controlled loads are usually separate items on your electricity bill.
-Since they are separately wired and run at predictable times, you can usually get cheaper rates for them under a controlled load tariff provided that the electricity is restricted to certain periods, usually off peak.
+Since they are separately wired and run at predictable times, you can usually get cheaper rates for them under a controlled load tariff provided the electricity is restricted to certain periods, usually off-peak.
 Your off-peak hours will vary from retailer to retailer, but are generally overnight and during weekends.
-If you’ve got a mystery item you’ve not understood on your bill that might well be a controlled load.
+If you've got a mystery item you've not understood on your bill that might well be a controlled load.

 How do I find out if I'm being billed for a controlled load?